NFIBrokerage/fob/README.md

 - each query must be ordered by at least the schema's primary key
 - the primary keys is always the final ordering condition
 - associations are untested and probably do not work
+    - (left) joins are known to work though

 ## Usage